digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ---

 <div class="quote">
-“...
-[Metadata is a] means by which the complexity of an object is represented in a simpler form.”
+...
+[Metadata is a] means by which the complexity of an object is represented in a simpler form.
 </div>

 <div class="author">Jeffrey Pomerantz</div>